 Thanks to its equatorial location, Colombia’s landscapes are as diverse as they are beautiful.
 From palm fringed beaches and snow capped mountains, lush jungle and rolling coffee plantations, Colombia’s amazing topography is amazingly varied allowing visitors to enjoy a countless array of adventure activities.

 Santander and San Gil

-The Lost City trek ‘Ciudad Perdida’ is easily one of the most adventurous and breath-taking treks in Latin America.
-Built by the Tayrona people, this pre-Colombian town was abandoned around the time of the Spanish conquest, and only rediscovered in the 1970’s.
+The Lost City trek through the ‘Ciudad Perdida’ is arguably one of the most adventurous and spectacular treks in Latin America.
+Built by the Tayrona people, this ancient city was abandoned around the time of the Spanish conquest and was only rediscovered in the 1970s.
 Hidden in the depths of the Sierra de Nevada de Santa Marta Mountains, this archaeological site is accessible only by foot and takes four or five days to complete.
-Hiking through the lush green jungle, wading through crystal clear rivers and swimming in fresh natural pools, is what makes the journey so special.
-To guide you through this untouched and varied terrain, an indigenous guide from one of the local communities will lead you to the ruins and offer a personal insight to their indigenous culture and history of their lands.
-If you like adventure, spectacular scenery and doing something completely different then the lost city trek is not to be missed.
-But be warned, this journey is back to basics, with accommodation being limited to hammocks or bunk beds and basic facilities.

 Valle de Cocora